The Kite by Martin Smatana

 If you manage, the next level opens –

-Shooting was definitely the hardest part for all of us, because due to several deadlines we had a very limited time, so we were usually shooting 17-18 hours per day included weekends.
+The shooting was definitely the hardest part for all of us because due to several deadlines we had very limited time, so we were usually shooting 17-18 hours per day including weekends.
 Sometimes, it happened that we have not seen sunlight for 4-5 days, so we were eating vitamin D in tablets.
 We managed to shoot this 13- minute film in about 2 months.

 ZF: Do you prefer stop-motion because of its tactile, warm qualities, or because you can actually construct a lot of things by yourself, as you and your partners did in The Kite?

-ZF: Why do you use accordion as one of your main musical instruments here?
+ZF: Why do you use the accordion as one of your main musical instruments here?